adamyanlina/restaurant-booking-system/README.md

 ## Documentation

-You will be able to find the documentation by following this [Postman link](https://documenter.getpostman.com/view/#)
+You can find the documentation by following this [Postman link](https://documenter.getpostman.com/view/13495505/U16bwpBZ)

 The database model can be viewed at [dbdesigner.net](https://dbdesigner.page.link/chUDgevi7u5ryDRp8)